ClimateCodeFoundation/ccc-gistemp/readme.txt

 1. INTRODUCTION

-This is release 0.3.0 of the Clear Climate Code GISTEMP project (ccc-gistemp).
+This is release 0.4.0 of the Clear Climate Code GISTEMP project (ccc-gistemp).

-Clear Climate Code is reimplementing GISTEMP (the GISS surface temperature analysis system), to make it clearer.
+Clear Climate Code have reimplemented GISTEMP (the GISS surface temperature analysis system), to make it clearer.
+Work continues towards making it more clear and more accessible.

-ccc-gistemp release 0.3.0 is a release of ccc-gistemp version 0.3.
+ccc-gistemp release 0.4.0 is a release of ccc-gistemp version 0.4.
-The purpose of version 0.3 is: Removal of intermediate files, general clarification, and more accessibility.
+The purpose of version 0.4 is to increase clarity by:
+  - removing rounding;
+  - removing intermediate I/O;
+  - documenting parameters in parameters.py.

 Much of GISTEMP was concerned with generating and consuming intermediate files, to separate phases and to avoid keeping the whole dataset in memory at once (an important consideration when GISTEMP was originally written).
-In 0.3.0 this has largely been replaced by an iterator-based approach, which is clearer, automatically pipelines all the processing where possible, and avoids all code concerned with serialization and deserialization.
+In 0.4.0 this has been replaced by an iterator-based approach, which is clearer, automatically pipelines all the processing where possible, and avoids all code concerned with serialization and deserialization.

-We have retained intermediate files between the distinct steps of the GISTEMP algorithm, for compatibility with GISTEMP and for testing purposes.
-We have also retained some code to round or truncate some data at the points where Fortran truncates it for serialization.
-This will be removed in future.
+We have retained intermediate files between the distinct steps of the GISTEMP algorithm, for compatibility with GISTEMP and for testing purposes; these files are now produced as diagnostic outputs only, data between steps is transferred via an in-memory pipeline.

-Some of the original GISS code was already in Python, and survived almost unchanged in 0.2.0.
-Much of the rest of 0.2.0, especially the more complex arithmetical processing in step 2, was more-or-less transliterated from the Fortran.
-A lot of this code has been rewritten in 0.3.0, especially improving the clarity of the station-combining code (in step1.py) and the peri-urban adjustment (now in step2.py).
+All intermediate rounding and truncating of data that GISTEMP performs (which was necessary when writing certain intermediate files) has been removed from ccc-gistemp.
+Many of the intermediate files only produce data with a resolution of 0.1 C; consequently the data in those files only matches the data actually passed between steps of the algorithm to the nearest 0.1 C.

+All of the ccc-gistemp code is now in Python and much of it has been clarified in an attempt to remove its Fortran heritage.

 There has been a rearrangement of the code: the code/ directory now only contains code which we consider part of the GISTEMP algorithm.